russjeffery/DudaAPI-Slate/source/includes/_responsive_content.md

 }
 ```

 Create a new location for this website.
-This location will be apart of the `additiona_locations` data that is returned from the Get Content Library API call.
+This location will be apart of the `additional_locations` data that is returned from the Get Content Library API call.
 If you are aligning your location management system with this website, we recommend storing both the site name & the UUID of the location in your database.

 ### Method and path
 `POST /api/sites/multiscreen/{site_name}/content/location`